From 2022 onward, individuals travelling to the Schengen Area on a Mexican passport will be required to obtain an ETIAS for Mexican Citizens.

-While Mexican nationals will not need to visit an embassy or consulate to receive an ETIAS, they will nonetheless be required to submit an application and obtain their ETIAS prior to visiting the Schengen Area.
-Since the ETIAS application process is completed online, however, Mexicans can submit their application from anywhere in the world, not just from Mexico.
+The ETIAS application process is completed fully online, however, Mexicans can submit their application from anywhere in the world, not just from Mexico.
 This makes ETIAS Application for Mexican Citizens quicker and easier than applying for a traditional Schengen visa.

 Once granted, the ETIAS for Mexican Citizens permits entry into and travel within the Schengen Area for up to 90 days within a 180-day period.
 During this period, Mexican passport holders may exit and re-enter the Schengen area multiple times on the same ETIAS, but leaving the Schengen Area will not reset their 90-day permitted period of stay.

 ETIAS Requirements for Mexican Citizens state that all Mexican nationals applying for an ETIAS for Mexican Citizens must possess a valid Mexican passport.
-Furthermore, this passport must remain valid for at least three months following the holder’s intended date of arrival to the Schengen Area.
+In addition to this documentation requirement, Mexican travellers must also possess the following items:

 - A working debit or credit card — this will be required in order to pay the ETIAS application processing fee